Home

 Refugio State Beach

 El Capitan is another favorite of the locals.
-Although this is not the biggest Southern California Beach it is a beautiful beach.
-There is good amount of sand, and a certain level of privacy.
-Where Refugio SB has its small palm trees, El Capitan is noted for its live oaks and chaparral.
-There is also a paved bike trail connecting to Refugio SB.
-This beach is known for its calm waters and is considered to be a nice spot for children to frolic.
-It is a good place to build sand castles.
+Although it is not the biggest Southern California Beach, it is a beautiful one.
+There's a good amount of sand and a certain level of privacy.
+Overall, this beach is known for its calm waters and is considered to be a nice spot for children to frolic.
+Therefore, it is a great place to build sand castles!

 El Capitan Beach State Park